estryker/coderclub/lessons/lesson5.md

 Now, instead of index cards with pre-written inputs/outputs, let the students put their input on the board.
 Write on the board: Name: with a box around it to lead into using variables.

 Pick 3 (or more) students to answer the question: 'What is your name?'.
-Then underneather their name, write 'Hello <name>'.
+Once they write their names, write 'Hello <name>' underneath on the board.

 ## Ruby